project-chip/connectedhomeip/examples/lighting-app/efr32/README.md

 ## Introduction

-The EFR32 lock example provides a baseline demonstration of a door lock device, built using CHIP and the Silicon Labs gecko SDK.
+The EFR32 lighting example provides a baseline demonstration of a Light control device, built using CHIP and the Silicon Labs gecko SDK.
 The example currently support OpenThread.
 The BLE feature is still a work in progress.

-The lock example is intended to serve both as a means to explore the workings of CHIP as well as a template for creating real products based on the Silicon Labs platform.
+The lighting example is intended to serve both as a means to explore the workings of CHIP as well as a template for creating real products based on the Silicon Labs platform.

 <a name="building"></a>